Back to Tennessee

 Employer

-A person or entity that helps pay for child care costs for employees or allows a child care provider to operate on its premises, as long as it does not manage the provider.
+A person or entity that subsidizes child care costs for employees or hosts a child care provider on its premises, without operating or managing it.

 Host Entity